Pauan/node-worker-polyfill/README.md

    This only matters if you delay using `addEventListener`, if you use `addEventListener` immediately then there is no difference with the browser.

+* `console.log` does not behave correctly with Workers, this is a [known bug with Node](https://github.com/nodejs/node/issues/30491).